cspotcode/grunt-organized/README.md

     grunt.registerTask(/* ... */);
 ```

-Then configure plugins and register tasks using the enhanced APIs, original grunt APIs, or any mix of the two.
+Then configure plugins and register tasks using the enhanced APIs, original APIs, or any mix of the two.

 ##Grunt API Enhancements